Araks1/book-store/README.md

     -Install MySql

-By default in application.properties MySQL connection parametors are username= password=
+By default in application.properties MySQL connection parameters are username= password=

 **Structure**